ZariaHallager/ZariaHallager/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sagespellman&label=Profile%20views&color=0e75b6&style=flat" alt="sagespellman" /> </p>

-- ⚡ Introduction <p>From middle school tinkerer to software engineer—I've always been about making things click.
-My tech journey started with middle school me, a screwdriver in hand, taking apart computers just to see how they worked.
-That early curiosity eventually evolved into building out profiles on Tumblr (and obsessing over just the right HTML tweaks).
-Fast forward, and I found myself in sales, where I learned how to solve customer problems and build connections.
-But deep down, I wanted to be the one creating the solutions.
-Now, as a software engineer, I approach every project with the same curiosity and creativity that got me started.
-My latest project, Linkly, is an AI-powered networking companion designed to make meeting people feel as seamless as scrolling through your favorite feed.
-It’s not just a tool—it’s a bridge between people, blending my love for technology and building meaningful connections.
-I thrive in spaces that celebrate curiosity, collaboration, and the joy of creating something impactful.
-Whether it’s coding, brainstorming, or tinkering with new ideas, I’m all about turning “what ifs” into “let’s make it happen.”
+- ⚡ Introduction
+- <p>"Once a middle school tinkerer, now a software engineer turning curiosity into code."

+Hi, I’m Zaria!
+My tech journey started with a screwdriver and a lot of questions—disassembling computers in middle school just to see how they worked.
+That early curiosity grew into designing Tumblr profiles, crafting the perfect layouts, and eventually becoming a software engineer focused on creating tools that connect and empower people.

+I’m passionate about blending creativity and functionality, whether I’m building scalable systems or user-friendly apps.
+Check out Linkly, my AI-powered networking companion, and other projects that reflect my love for innovation and inclusivity.
+Let’s build something awesome together!
 </p>

 ```python